sensu/sensu-docs/content/sensu-go/6.0/reference/entities.md

 subscriptions|
 -------------|------
 description  | List of subscription names for the entity.
-The entity by default has an entity-specific subscription, in the format of `entity:{name}` where `name` is the entity's hostname. required     | false type         | Array default      | The entity-specific subscription.
+The entity by default has an entity-specific subscription, in the format of `entity:{name}` where `name` is the entity's hostname.
+**Note**: agent entity `subscriptions` can be centrally managed using sensuctl, the web-ui, or the Sensu entities API.
+The `agent.yaml` file values for this attribute are only used to bootstrap the entity record if it does not already exist.
+required     | false
+type         | Array
+default      | The entity-specific subscription.